txnixhq/Matchmaker-Module/README.md

-# Employee-Student Matchmaking Algorithm for Internship Program
+# Employer-Student Matchmaking Algorithm for Internship Program
 ## Custom Matching Logic:
 Engineered a sophisticated matching algorithm that considers both student and employer preferences.
 The script intelligently resolves conflicts and efficiently allocates positions based on a combination of first choices and subsequent preferences.